intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 **OpenVinoInferenceSupportive**

-`OpenVinoInferenceSupportive` is an extending object of `InferenceSupportive` and focus on the implementation of loading pre-trained models, including tensorflow models and OpenVINO Intermediate Representations(IR).
+`OpenVinoInferenceSupportive` is an extending object of `InferenceSupportive` and focuses on the implementation of loading pre-trained models, including tensorflow models and OpenVINO Intermediate Representations(IR).